pingcap/tidb/docs/adding_tz_env.md

 In our case, which means both `TiDB` and `TiKV`, we need care the first and third formats.
 For answering why we do not need the second format, we need to review how Golang evaluates timezone.
 In `time` package, the method `LoadLocation` reads tzData from pre-specified sources(directories may contain tzData) and then builds `time.
 Location` from such tzData which already contains daylight saving time information.

 In this proposal, we suggest setting `TZ` to a valid IANA timezone name which can be read from `TiDB` later.
-If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just falls back to evaluates the path of the soft link of `/etc/localtime`.
-In addition, an warning message telling the user you should set `TZ` properly will be printed.
+If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just falls back to evaluate the path of the soft link of `/etc/localtime`.
+In addition, a warning message telling the user you should set `TZ` properly will be printed.
 Setting `TZ` can be done in our `tidb-ansible` project, it is also can be done at user side by `export TZ="Asia/Shanghai"`.
 If both of them are failed, `TiDB` will use `UTC` as timezone name.

 The positive side of this change is resolving performance degradation issue and ensuring the uniqueness of gloabl timezone name in multiple `TiDB` instances.